Casey Serin: Fate of the blog

 In April 2007, Serin appeared on The Suze Orman Show to discuss his financial predicament.
 Orman recommended that Serin file for bankruptcy and attempt to increase his take-home pay.
-However, Serin continued to make no effort to secure full-time employment, nor did he file bankruptcy; a bankruptcy attorney had told Serin that he would open himself to potential charges of mortgage fraud if he filed for bankruptcy, since the debts were acquired under fraudulent pretenses.

 The final months of his blog saw further erratic behavior by Serin, including a June 2007 spur-of-the-moment flight to Australia without informing his wife or family members.
 Regarding his multiple mortgages, Serin acknowledged to the Sydney Morning Herald that "the stuff I did is technically mortgage fraud, but it's not officially called that until someone prosecutes me and proves that that is indeed mortgage fraud," asserting a presumption of innocence.
 While in Australia, Casey Serin appeared on Top Shelf Radio with Robbie Buck.
 On the Jon Ronson show, Serin again confirmed his use of so-called "liar loans".

 On July 11, 2007, Serin disclosed that he was under investigation by the FBI.
 In an interview conducted by ABC News, his attorney reported that Casey Serin was under investigation by the FBI, but that "no charges have been brought against Mr. Serin.
 However, based upon conversations with the U.S. Attorney's office in California, federal charges related to Mr. Serin's real estate transactions are expected to be brought against him".
 Shortly thereafter, Serin said in a mass e-mailing that he would be closing the blog and getting a "regular W-2 job," citing the stress his family has experienced.

-Serin's final blog entry on July 28, 2007 was dedicated to his wife.
-The blog was purchased by the owner of ml-implode.com.
-Serin says he used proceeds from the sale to pay off $35,000 of consumer credit debt in his wife's name.

-Although Serin retained an attorney in July 2007 and stated that he was under investigation by the FBI, Serin has never been officially charged with any crime.